You Need A Room.

-It was the practice room that Sharath created to do my practice in that gave me access to new information.
+It was the practice room that Sharath created that gave me access to a new source of information.

-He had created a room that has more (but not enough as I will explain in a moment) of what is missing in Western yoga studios.
+He had created a room that has more (but not enough as I will explain in this series) of what is missing in Western yoga studios.

 The Greatest Guide

-One summer when I was back in Canada between trips to Mysore my curiosity about the first symbol I printed on my shirts, the Sri Yantra, led me to the book a Man and his Symbols.
+One summer when I was back in Canada between trips to Mysore my curiosity about the first symbol I printed on my shirts, the Sri Yantra, led me to the book titled Man and his Symbols

 It was writings from Carl Jung and some of his students.